-- Prospective Applicants who do not sign a Release of Information (ROI) are not eligible and cannot be considered for USHS housing. - The Provider Agency will send the completed forms and documentation to USHS. - The Prospective Applicant File will expire six (6) months from the date of the Prospective Applicant's signature on the ROI.
-The Prospective Applicant will need to submit a new Prospective Applicant File when the original Prospective Applicant File expires to maintain active status for housing consideration.
+- Prospective Applicants who do not sign a Release of Information (ROI) are not eligible and cannot be considered for USHS housing. - The Provider Agency will send the completed forms and documentation to USHS.12 - The Prospective Applicant File will expire six (6) months from the date of the Prospective Applicant's signature on the ROI.
+The Prospective Applicant will need to submit a new ROI or Prospective Applicant File when the original Prospective Applicant File expires to maintain active status for housing consideration.

-Adopted: March 2010 Revised: August 2017
+Adopted: March 2010 Revised: July 2023

-&lt;sup>12 Please refer to additional expectations under I: Provider Agency Expectations
+12 Please refer to additional expectations under I: Provider Agency Expectations